 - A sudden drop in blood pressure

 - Increased heart rate

 - Fibrosis or scarring at the injection site

 The most serious Trimix injection side effects result from too high a dose or overuse—injecting Trimix more frequently than the prescribing instructions state or injecting more Trimix than prescribed by your physician.
 Follow the directions carefully and ask questions if anything is unclear.

 Learn more about the pros and cons of each option and also learn why buying Trimix from a website that does not require a prescription can be a dangerous choice in terms of costs, security, and health risks.

-Finally, there are additional factors to consider such as credentialing, licensure, reputation, and safety protocols.
+Finally, there are additional factors to consider, such as credentialing, licensure, reputation, and safety protocols.
 Before choosing a compounding pharmacy to fill your prescription, verify that it is licensed through the State Board of Pharmacy.
-Invigor Medical uses the Olympia Compounding Pharmacy in Florida, whose license (#PH27414) can be verified through the Florida Department of Health.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.

 - Guay AT, Perez JB, Jacobson J, et al. Efficacy and safety of sildenafil citrate for treatment of erectile dysfunction in a population with associated organic risk factors.
 J Androl.
 2001;22:793–7. https://pubmed.ncbi.nlm.nih.gov/11545291/